 Best Things to Do in London with kids

-No visit to London, no matter how long you have, isn’t complete without a visit to one of the capitals brilliant museums!
-Here are some of the top things to do in London with kids and the best thing about them?
+No visit to London, no matter how long you have, is complete without a visit to one of the capitals brilliant museums!
+This list of museums are among some of the top things to do in London with kids and the best thing about them?
 The are one of the best free things to do in London with kids!

 Please note: Most of the museum is free to enter but fees apply to enter Wonderlab!

 The V&A Museum of childhood is dedicated to growing up in Britain.
 This fabulous museum is a great place for a multigenerational museum visit as it will show you the evolution how children have been cared for, dressed and what they have played with over time.

 Please note: while the Maritime Museum has free entrance the Cutty Sark charges admission!
 It is best to book your tickets in advance!